Resend Integration

 -

-Add the API Key to your template's environment variables as
+Add the API Key to your project's environment variable

 RESEND_API_KEY